roshan-c/cursor-acp/README.md

 # Cursor → ACP Adapter

 An adapter that bridges the Cursor CLI agent (`cursor-agent`) to the Agent Client Protocol (ACP).
 It exposes the Cursor agent over ACP’s ndjson stream so any ACP client can drive it.
+So far, it can be used in these clients:
+- Zed
+- JetBrains (coming soon)
+- AionUi
+- Emacs via agent-shell.el
+- marimo notebook
+- neovim
+  - through the CodeCompanion plugin
+  - through the yetone/avante.nvim plugin

 ## Features
 - Prompt streaming: forwards assistant/user chunks from Cursor to ACP in real time